 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
-FA On interview, the chief executive officer (CEO) interviewed stated the organisation supports increasing Māori capacity by employing Māori applicants when they do apply for employment opportunities at Montecillo Veterans Home and Hospital.
-At the time of the audit, there were staff members who identify as Māori at Montecillo.
-Five healthcare assistants (HCAs) interviewed confirmed that the organisation welcomes the appointment of suitably qualified Māori staff.
-There is a Māori health plan and a Diversity, Equity and Inclusiveness' policy that documents a commitment to a diverse workforce.
-Ethnicity data is gathered when staff are employed, and this data is analysed at a governance level.
+FA On interview, the owner and facility manager interviewed stated the organisation supports increasing Māori capacity by employing suitably qualified Māori applicants when they do apply for employment opportunities at Victoria Care At the time of the audit, there were staff members who identify as Māori at Victoria Care.
+There is a cultural advisor for the organisation.
+There is a Māori health plan and Diversity, Equity and Inclusiveness' policy that documents a commitment to a diverse workforce.
+Ethnicity data is gathered when staff are employed, and this data is analysed at management level.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
-FA The Pacific Health and Wellbeing Plan 2020-2025 is the basis of the Pacific health plan which is part of the Pacific Peoples Cultural and General Awareness policy.
-The aim is to uphold the principles of Pacific people by acknowledging respectful relationships, valuing
+Te Tiriti: Pacific peoples acknowledge the mana whenua of FA The Pacific Health and Wellbeing Plan 2020-2025 is the basis of the Pacific health plan which is part of the Pacific Peoples cultural and general awareness policy.
+The aim is to uphold the principles of Pacific people by acknowledging respectful relationships, valuing families, and providing high quality care.
+The service and organisation